Hover over the buttons to see the contents of each page.

 Talent Levels are irrelevant for this archetype.
 In order to maximize Lisa’s damage, focus on leveling herself instead.

-As mentioned prior, leveling Lisa to 90 is another notable method in increasing this build’s damage as it, aside from getting more EM and ER%, is one of the only few ways to scale with investment, unlike her other builds.
+Leveling Lisa to 90 is another notable method in increasing this build’s damage as it is one of the only few ways to scale with investment aside from getting more EM and ER%, unlike her other builds.

 Constellations